Why are dark skies important?

 Humans too have evolved natural circadian rhythms (natural sleep-wake cycles), which, when disrupted by bright lights at night, can cause health issues including insomnia, depression and even certain types of cancer.

 Switching to LED lighting saves energy and money but used incorrectly can cause significant nuisance.
 Well controlled and sensitively installed lighting is crucial in helping to protect dark skies.

 We are committed to protecting our dark skies through the planning system, and have a policy in place (Policy ENV4) in our Local Plan that requires adherence to some simple lighting guidelines.
-We have produced a draft 'Supplementary Planning Document' (SPD) setting out these guidelines.
+We have produced a 'Supplementary Planning Document' (SPD) setting out these guidelines.

 Best practice - How to protect our dark skies

 Protecting dark skies isn’t about removing all lights at night.
 We all need light for different reasons, whether it’s to get safely to our front door or to work outdoors at night.